 - 1. A reference electrode check should be performed, at a minimum, before starting each survey.
 This constitutes taking a potential reading with a minimum of two half-cells (one half-cell, unused in field conditions, and the field half-cell) placed in a non-conductive container of water or wet sand, or placed in firm contact with each other.
 A difference in readings between them of five (5) mV CSE or greater requires either the cleaning or replacement of the field half-cell. - 2.
 Temperature variations will make the half-cell read more negative as the temperature increases or less negative as the temperature decreases.
-The variation is approximately 0.5 mV CSE per degree F change.
+The variation is approximately 0.5 mV CSE per degree F change. - ✓ denotes update from last revision

 Corrosion Control Manual

 Current Review Previous Review Version Page

-January 13, 2022 February 26, 2019 2.0 Page 32 of 226
+May 23, 2023 February 2, 2023 3.1 Page 32 of 231